10.000

 Multiple (PSC/Concession)

 The royalty/tax system in Ukraine is particularly complex.
-A variety of levies are made on production, with rates specified in local currency and differentiated according to the depth of the reservoir and where production is sold.
-These rates are subject to change on an annual basis and, for gas, are tied to regulated prices.
-As most of the levies are fixed amounts per unit of production, with no deduction for costs, the system is very regressive, generating a significantly higher share of revenue for the government when prevailing prices are low.
+Various levies are made on production, with rates specified in local currency and differentiated according to the depth of the reservoir and where production is sold.
+These rates are subject to change annually and, for gas, are tied to regulated prices.
+As most of the levies are fixed amounts per unit of production, with no deduction for costs, the system is very regressive.
+When prevailing prices are low, the government generates a significantly higher share of revenue.

 Source: ESRI, Heritage Index, HMG Foreign & Commonwealth Office, US Department of State, International Trade Administration, International Law Review, Ernst & Young, Wood Makenzie & OGA data.